- Home

 The treatment course

-How often and for how long you have chemotherapy depends on the type of cancer you have, the reason for having treatment, the drugs used and whether you have any side effects.
+How often and for how long you have chemotherapy is known as a treatment course.
+This will vary depending on the type of cancer you have, the reason for having treatment, the drugs used and how you respond to chemotherapy.

 Podcast: Making Treatment Decisions